supervisor194/solver7-csp/README.md

 CSP inspired data structures and concurrency control for the Swift programming language.

-Communicating Sequential Processes, [Wikipedia-CSP][1], patterns can be found in languages like Go, Haskell and Clojure, but are not natively present in the Swift programming language.
+Communicating Sequential Processes, [Wikipedia-CSP][1], patterns can be found in languages like Go, Erlang, Haskell and Clojure, but are not natively present in the Swift programming language.
 Swift uses Grand Central Dispatch, [Apple GCD][2], for solving concurrency problems.
-However ...
+However, if one would like a different, or perhaps better separation of specialized producers and consumers, CSP may be a way to go.
+This shifts the focus towards the composition of independently executing processes (writers/readers or producers/consumers) that coordinate via messages transferred between channels.

 In CSP, the fundamental concept is a Channel.
 The Channel is a synchronization point for multiple threads of control, including both writers and readers.
 The Channel is a rendezvous point for two or more threads wishing to communicate.
 The simplest set up is:
 ```
 Writer --> Channel <-- Reader
 ```